microsoft/SNR/classification/README.md

 ### Correspondence with the paper

-Please refer to the Section 4.1 of our arxiv paper SNR-extension.
+Please refer to the Section 4.1 of our paper.

 ### Reference
-If you consider using this code or its derivatives, please consider citing:
+If you consider using the code, please consider citing:

 ```
-SNR conference version on CVPR-2020:
-@inproceedings{jin2020style,
-  title={Style normalization and restitution for generalizable person re-identification},
-  author={Jin, Xin and Lan, Cuiling and Zeng, Wenjun and Chen, Zhibo and Zhang, Li},
-  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
-  pages={3143--3152},
-  year={2020}
-}
-SNR-extension on Arxiv:
 @article{jin2021style,
   title={Style Normalization and Restitution for DomainGeneralization and Adaptation},
   author={Jin, Xin and Lan, Cuiling and Zeng, Wenjun and Chen, Zhibo},